i-MSCP/plugins/incubator/PhpSwitcher/README.md

 4. Restore your plugin configuration file if needed ( compare it with the new version first )
 5. Update the plugin list through the plugin management interface

-## Configuration

-### Setup new PHP version
+## Setup new PHP version

 At first, you must download, configure, compile and install the PHP version which you want make available for your customers.
-You can either do the job manually, or by using the PHP compiler that is shipped with this plugin ( see below ).
+You can either do the job manually, or by using the PHP compiler ( recommended ) that is shipped with this plugin ( see below ).

-#### PHP compiler
+### PHP compiler

-The PHP compiler is a perl script that allows to download, configure, compile and install one or many PHP versions in one step.
-The script is available in the **PhpSwitcher/PhpCompiler** directory.
+The PHP compiler is a Perl script that allows to download, configure, compile, install additional PHP versions in one step.
+The script is located in the **PhpSwitcher/PhpCompiler** directory.

 For instance, if you want to install the **php-5.3** version, you can run the script as follow: